 Finding Optimal Keywords and Using Them Appropriately

 Figuring out what keywords you should be targeting is on-page SEO 101.
-This is known as keyword research and is an absolutely imperative first step.
+This is known as keyword research and is a crucial first step.
 After all, these are the search terms you’ll be optimizing each of your web pages around to get them to rank well.
 You’ll want to focus a lot of your effort on what is known as “long-tail keywords.”
 These are longer keywords that are more specific to what the searcher is looking for.
-“Bicycle” would be a fairly generic keyword within this subject.
+“Bicycle” would be a reasonably generic keyword within this subject.
 “Schwinn 21-speed bicycle” would be a long-tail keyword that has a higher probability of attracting people who are looking for the exact thing you sell.

 Once you have the right keywords, you need to put them everywhere they should be.
 This means putting them in your content, title tags, meta descriptions, and webpage URLs.
-In the previous bike-selling example, if you have a product page that lists pink girls’ bikes, try to use “pink girl bikes” in that page’s URL.
+If you have a product page that lists pink girls’ bikes in the previous bike-selling example, try to use “pink girl bikes” in that page’s URL.
 For particular product pages, you might try using the make and model of the specific bike in that page’s URL.
 Similarly, make sure this information is also in the title and meta description for each page.